 - LTI awards are provided under the LTIP approved by shareholders at the 2013 AGMs.
-When considering the value of the award to be provided, the Committee primarily considers the face value of the award, and also considers its fair value which includes consideration of the performance conditions.(7) - The award of deferred equity comprises rights to receive ordinary BHP Billiton shares in the future if the performance and service conditions are met.
-(2) Before vesting (or exercise), these rights are not ordinary shares and do not carry entitlements to ordinary dividends or other shareholder rights; however, a DEP is provided on vested awards.
-The Committee has a discretion to settle LTI awards in cash. - LTI awards are subject to malus and clawback as described below this table. - Section 4.3.5 for how the remuneration policy considers other employees - (1) UK regulations require the disclosure of the maximum that may be paid in respect of each remuneration component.
-Where that is expressed as a maximum annual percentage increase which is annualised it should not be interpreted that it is the Company's current intention to award an increase of that size in total in any one year, or in each year, and instead it is a maximum required to be disclosed under the regulations.

-(2) The award may be retained if the CEO has left the Group in certain circumstances. - - Section 4.3.8 for payments on loss of office of base salary.
+When considering the value of the award to be provided, the Committee primarily considers the face value of the award, and also considers its fair value which includes consideration of the performance conditions.
+(7) - The award of deferred equity comprises rights to receive ordinary BHP Billiton shares in the future if the performance and service conditions are met (2).
+Before vesting (or exercise), these rights are not ordinary shares and do not carry entitlements to ordinary dividends or other shareholder rights; however, a DEP is provided on vested awards (3).
+The Committee has a discretion to settle LTI awards in cash. - LTI awards are subject to malus and clawback as described below this table. - © Section 4.3.5 for how the remuneration policy considers other employees - (1) UK regulations require the disclosure of the maximum that may be paid in respect of each remuneration component.
+Where that is expressed as a maximum annual percentage increase which is annualised it should not be interpreted that it is the Company's current intention to award an increase of that size in total in any one year, or in each year, and instead it is a maximum required to be disclosed under the regulations. - (2) The award may be retained if the CEO has left the Group in certain circumstances. - © Section 4.3.8 for payments on loss of office - (3) A DEP is provided when the award vests (or is exercised).
+The CEO will receive the value of dividends that would have been payable on ordinary BHP Billiton shares over the period from grant to vest (or exercise).
+The Committee intends that DEP will be provided in the form of shares, although the plan accommodates a cash equivalent.
+A DEP is not provided in relation to any STI and LTI awards that are forfeited or lapse. - (4) BHP Billiton's TSR is a weighted average of the TSRs of BHP Billiton Limited and BHP Billiton Plc. - (5) The maximum award permitted with the LTIP rules (as approved by shareholders at the 2013 AGMs) is expressed as a fair value equal to 200 per cent of base salary.
+A fair value takes into account the probability of meeting the performance condition and other factors.
+The current plan design (for FY2014 and FY2015 awards) produces a fair value of 41 per cent of face value.
+The maximum fair value of 200 per cent of base salary is therefore currently equivalent to a face value of 488 per cent of base salary (488% x 41% = 200%).
+This is shown as the Exceptional Maximum Award in the table.
+However, it is current policy to provide a maximum award of 400 per cent of base salary which is therefore shown in the table as the Normal Maximum Award.
+In any case, all LTI awards to the CEO will only be provided with prior approval by shareholders in the relevant AGMs.